Enrolment in K-12

 5.3 Attendance in unique school settings and programs

-Students can attend a specialist education setting separate to a mainstream school on a sessional or full-time basis.
-Examples of students attending a specialist setting separate to their mainstream school, include tutorial centre and programs, behaviour schools, schools in youth justice centres, hospital schools, distance education.
+Students can attend a specialist education setting or program separate to their census school on a sessional or full-time basis.
+Examples include tutorial centre and programs, support classes, behaviour schools for students in Emotional Disturbance (ED) and Behaviour Disorder (BD) classes, schools in youth justice centres, hospital schools, and distance education.

 Students requiring intensive support may be enrolled at a SSP as their census school.
 Enrolment is subject to an initial assessment and placement panel procedures.

-For information on how to record students with a shared enrolment, see section 3.6 of the Student attendance in NSW public schools procedures.
+For information on how to record students with a shared enrolment or attending specialist programs, see sections 3.1 and 3.6 of the Student attendance in NSW public schools procedures.

 6. Manage adult enrolments